huggingface/optimum-tpu/README.md

 As part of the integration, we do support a [text-generation-inference (TGI)](https://github.com/huggingface/optimum-tpu/tree/main/text-generation-inference) backend allowing to deploy and serve incoming HTTP requests and execute them on Cloud TPUs.

-Please see the [TGI specific documentation]() on how to get started
+Please see the [TGI specific documentation](text-generation-inference) on how to get started.

 ## Training